The Zivilklausel of TU Darmstadt

 The procedure is based on researchers’ individual responsibility and ensures that they examine the topic critically.
 Moreover, it provides documentation for independent assessments (checklist) and an opportunity for both researchers and university management to approach the Ethics Commission for a statement (recommendation) on whether their proposals are compatible with TU Darmstadt’s Zivilklausel.

 The question as to whether aspects of the Zivilklausel come into play shall be an integral part of planning a research project.
 Before embarking on a research (or teaching) project, academics are required to consult an information package and a checklist available on the intranet to clarify for themselves whether their project is problematic in terms of the Zivilklausel.
-The checklist includes a free text field in which a final assessment (problematic or not problematic) can be explained.

 If researchers completing the checklist come to the conclusion that their project can be conducted without problems, they shall include the completed checklist (unless any further enquiries are forthcoming, definitively) in their application dossier.
 The respective third-party funding application or research contract shall be submitted to the Vice President, Administration and Financial Affairs, for signature through the Research Directorate.
 When applying for the Cost Centre number, applicants shall re-confirm that they have completed the checklist.